I look for interesting topics that are overwhelming.

 Surprisingly, books are a worse medium for education and discussion:

 There are many experts.
-But few great teachers.
-We need more great teachers.
+Few are great teachers.
+We need more teachers.

-A bottleneck to having more is that teaching is not a natural competency.
-Most experts don't bother to get better.
+A bottleneck to having more is that teaching is not an innate skill.
+Most experts don't bother getting better.

 They think, "I've put my expertise down on paper.
 Now, my readers can figure out the nuances on their own."

-And they engage readers with narrative, which makes their content universally appealing and sustains engagement.
+And they engage readers with narrative, which makes their content universally engaging.

 As a result, great teachers can excite you.
 They inspire further exploration.

-That's why I spend more time trying to appreciate great teachers than experts.
+That's why I spend more time appreciating teachers than experts.

-And I do so with the open-mindedness that teachers need not hold positions of prestige: Everyday bloggers and podcasters can have a greater impact on you than your professors.
+And I do so with the open-mindedness that teachers can be everyday bloggers and podcasters.
+Not just professors.

 Podcasters and bloggers are also widely accessible.
 They're teachers for the masses.
-And that's what I hope to be.
+That's what I hope to be.